amaan-19/fair-division-exercises/algorithms/divide-and-choose.md

   <!-- Overview -->
   <section class="content-block">
     <h2>Overview</h2>
-    <p>The divide-and-choose algorithm is the most basic and intuitive fair division procedure.
-Despite its simplicity, it provides strong mathematical guarantees about fairness for two-player scenarios.</p>
+    <p>The divide-and-choose algorithm is the most basic fair division procedure.
+Despite its simplicity, it mathematically guarantees a few essential fairness properties.
+This procedure assumes that the resource in question is continuous, divisible, and heterogeneous.</p>
     <a href="https://en.wikipedia.org/wiki/Divide_and_choose" target="_blank" class="algorithm-link">Read more →</a>
     <div class="procedure-steps">
       <h3>How It Works</h3>